lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 What does he need in order to achieve this?

 - Lots of money.
 That shouldn’t be a problem.
-The LA Times estimated that up to 2015 he had received about $5 billion from the US government.
+The LA Times estimated that by 2015 he had received about $5 billion from the US government.
 But that’s chump change.
 I’m writing a month after the 2024 US election, in which time [Musk’s estimated wealth](https://www.bloomberg.com/news/articles/2024-12-11/elon-musk-net-worth-tops-400-billion-a-historic-first) has grown by two-thirds, from $264 billion to over $400 billion.
 That’s nearly $5 billion per day, or $50,000 per second.
 In the time it takes you to read this sentence, he’s earned more than you in the entire year.
+By the time you’ve read these three list items, he’s earned more than you your entire life.
 - Lots of methane.
 Starship burns 1,000 tonnes of methane each launch.
 A thousand ships, each launching three times daily, will burn 3,000,000 tonnes of methane every day, putting an end to any hope of preventing catastrophic global warming.
 This also should be no problem for Musk to achieve.
 [Markets are bullish](https://www.globenewswire.com/news-release/2024/01/25/2816419/0/en/Methane-Global-Industry-Report-2024-Market-to-Surge-with-Projected-Growth-in-Renewable-Energy-and-Automotive-Industries-Long-term-Forecasts-to-2028-and-2033.html) about continued massive expansion of global production and shipping of methane—which is [worse for global warming than coal](https://news.cornell.edu/stories/2024/10/liquefied-natural-gas-carbon-footprint-worse-coal)—as prices drop.
 - Get rid of environmental restrictions.
 Ideally he would end the EPA itself, or at least disembowel it.
 He has repeatedly said that he cannot achieve his aims with the burden of environmental regulation.
 This, too, looks to be a solved problem, as Trump has promised to “expedite” environmental regulations on large investments, [to Musk’s delight](https://bsky.app/profile/leopardsatemyface.bsky.social/post/3ld4kqd2dhc2b).